hpdumm/jmake/README.md

 Note: Run from project root!

 This build system requires a lib/ and src/ directory at the top level.
 The lib/ folder must contain all build time and run time dependencies.
-Because Maven projects have a src/ folder, simply add the lib/ folder and copy in the dependencies.
+The src/ folder must contain all the sources.
+Because most projects (like Maven projects) have a src/ folder, using *jmake* often means simply creating a lib/ folder and copying dependencies.

 The goals are to:
 * Make Java builds easier